tokio-rs/website/content/docs/futures/spawning.md

 teriminates as well as **all other spawned tasks**.
 In this case, `tokio::run` blocks until all four tasks output to STDOUT and terminate.

+The [`lazy`] function runs the closure the first time the future is polled.
+It is used here to ensure that `tokio::spawn` is called from a task.
+Without [`lazy`], `tokio::spawn` would be called from outside the context of a task, which results in an error.

 # Communicating with tasks

 Just as with Go and Erlang, tasks can communicate using message passing.
 In